Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Conclusions

 \section{Conclusions}

 In this paper we extend the adaptive HSS compression algorithm from \cite{gorman2019robust} which required a Gaussian sketching operator to use any Johnson--Lindenstrauss sketching operator.
-We provide theoretical guarantees that the adaptive stopping criterion holds for all JL sketching operators including both a concentration bound in terms of Frobenius norm and a range-finder guarantee.
+We provide theoretical guarantees that the adaptive stopping criterion holds for all JL sketching operators including a concentration bound in terms of Frobenius norm.
 We implement the Sparse Johnson--Lindenstrauss Transform from \cite{KaneNelson14} as a use case for the more general HSS compression algorithm and examine when such a transform outperforms the Gaussian sketching operator.
 We provide the code in the STRUMPACK C++ library \footnote{\url{https://github.com/pghysels/STRUMPACK/}}.
+We demonstrate experimentally that using SJLT or SRHT instead of Gaussian sketching operators leads to up to 2.5$\times$ speedups of the serial HSS construction implementation and up to 35$\times$ speedup over Gaussian in the parallel STRUMPACK C++ implementation using up to 32 processes.